openpolis/geojson-italy/README.md

 - topojson/limits_R_{code}_municipalities.topo.json - all municipalities in a region (R is the ISTAT numerical code of the region, for ex: [topojson/limits_R_12_municipalities.topo.json](https://github.com/openpolis/geojson-italy/blob/master/topojson/limits_R_12_municipalities.topo.json) - Lazio region)
 - topojson/limits_P_{code}_municipalities.topo.json - all munitipalities in a province (R is the ISTAT numerical code of the region, for ex: [topojson/limits_P_58_municipalities.topo.json](https://github.com/openpolis/geojson-italy/blob/master/topojson/limits_P_58_municipalities.topo.json) - Rome province)

+Please consider that maps preview in topojson are only available for files of limited size in github.com; use [mapshaper](https://mapshaper.org) to see and explore larger files.

 # Metadata
 Each geographic area has the following metadata: